fiqci.ems.primitives.fiqci_estimator#

 - Parameters:

-observables – List of observables for which expectation values were calculated.
+(expectation_values, raw_expectation_values).observables – Observable(s) for which expectation values were calculated.

 - raw_expectation_values(index: int | None = None) list[float]#

-Get the raw (unmitigated) expectation values before extrapolation.
+Get the raw (unmitigated) expectation values before extrapolation (computes lazily).

 - expectation_values(index: int | None = None) list[float]#